FunnelKit

 👉 Read our detailed guide on how to create and send dynamic coupon codes and generate repeat sales.

-First-purchase anniversary email sequence
+3. First-purchase anniversary

-These emails show your customers that you don’t see them as just buyers but as actual human beings who like to be greeted.
+A first-purchase anniversary email shows your customers that you don’t see them as just buyers but as actual human beings who like to be greeted.
 You can take it a notch up by offering them special discounts.

 This email sequence can be imported with one click.
 However, if you want to build your own, follow the steps below.